Get instant quote

 How does part orientation affect accuracy?

-If the same cylinder is reoriented with its center axis horizontal, the printer builds it as a stack of rectangular paths with slightly different widths.
-This increases faceting on the circular profile.
-The surface that contacts the build platform will be flat.
+If the same cylinder is reoriented with its central axis horizontal, it is built as a series of stacked layers with varying widths.
+This increases the faceting effect on the circular profile and reduces dimensional accuracy.
+In addition, the surface in contact with the build platform will be flattened, further altering the part geometry.
+Orienting the part in different directions can significantly affect overall 3D print quality.

 These two identical cylinders have the same layer height, but were printed with different build orientations (left: vertically, right: horizontally)